-As for the capacity charge, NI Water satisfactorily demonstrated that the data is based on actual invoices received for each of the sites for the 12 months up to and including March 2016.
+As for the capacity charge, NI Water satisfactorily demonstrated that the data is based on actual invoices received for each of the sites for the 12 months up to and including March 2015.

-In total, across the Alpha sites, the Variable charges have fallen by [x] but Distribution Input (line 21) from these sites has reduced by [x], this is an indicator but is not fully proportionate as the take from each site has varied by different amounts and there is a charge escalation mechanism which applies when the agreed flows are not taken.
+In total, across the Alpha sites, the Variable charges have risen by [x], but Distribution Input (line 21) from these sites has remained relatively static.
+We assume that this is due to the fact that some sites, particularly [x] (at [x]), have delivered significantly more in 2014/15 and there is a charge escalation mechanism which is not fully balanced out when agreed flows are not taken from the sites.